 This test, introduced in \citet{friedmanrafskytest}, was one of the first graph-based tests proposed.
-One fact of particular interest is that when $d=1,$ the Friedman--Rafsky test gives exactly the Wald-Wolfowitz runs test.
-This is because, in one dimension the Euclidean MST is simply the line graph connecting adjacent points in the ranked data.
+One fact of particular interest is that when $d=1,$ the Friedman--Rafsky test gives exactly the Wald--Wolfowitz runs test.
+This is because, in dimension one the Euclidean MST is simply the line graph connecting adjacent points in the ranked data.
 While it was originally presented as a permutation test, the test statistic is also asymptotically normal (see \cite{bhattacharya2020detectionthresholds,friedmanrafskytest,henze1988multivariate}) which provides an alternate way of implementing the test.

-This test, introduced in \citet{friedmanrafskytest}, was originally presented as a permutation test.
-Since the labels and the locations of the points are independent under the null, one can resample the labels repeatedly to generate exchangeable copies of the test statistic.
-As a matter of fact, any graph functional $\Gscr$ will yield a permutation test in this manner.
-However, the consistency of the test has to be determined on a case-by-case basis by finding the asymptotic distribution of the test statistic.
-The Friedman--Rafsky test was first shown to be by consistent by \citet{henze1999multivariate}.
-More generally, \citet{bhattacharya2020detectionthresholds} shows that the test is consistent when $\Gscr$ is stabilizing as defined in \citet{penroseyukich2003weaklaws}.

-\begin{example} ($K$-NN test) Given a finite set $S\subset \R^d$ and $K\in \N,$ the $K$-nearest neighbors graph $\Gscr_K(S)$ is the directed graph on $S$ such that for any $a,b\in S,$ the edge $(a,b)\in E(\Gscr_K(S))$ for $a,b \in S$, if and only if the Euclidean distance between $a,b$ is greater than the Euclidean distance between $a$ and atmost $K-1$ other points in $S.$ In this case, $\Gscr_K$ is a directed graph functional since each edge is from a point to one of its $K$-nearest neighbors.
+\begin{example} ($K$-NN test) Given a finite set $S\subset \R^d$ and $K\in \N,$ the $K$-nearest neighbors graph $\Gscr_K(S)$ on $S$ is obtained by inserting the directed edge $(a,b)$ in $E(\Gscr_K(S))$ for $a,b \in S$, if and only if $b$ is one of the $K$ closest points to $a$ in Euclidean distance among the points in $S$.
+In this case, $\Gscr_K$ is a directed graph functional since each edge is from a point to one of its $K$-nearest neighbors.
 Figure \ref{fig::knn_figures} gives examples of the $K$-NN graph.

 \end{example}